-Must regulatory filings be made or registration (or other official) fees paid to acquire shares in a company, a business or assets in your jurisdiction?
+8 Must regulatory filings be made or registration (or other official) fees paid to acquire shares in a company, a business or assets in your jurisdiction?

-Any shareholder of a limited liability company, as well as the sole shareholder of a joint-stock corporation, must be registered with the companies register.
+Any shareholder of a limited liability company as well as the sole shareholder of a joint stock-corporation must be registered with the companies register.
 Furthermore, a transfer of a business must be registered with the companies register.
-All registrations are of declaratory effect only and not required for the transfer of ownership title.
-The related filing fees are minor (a few hundred euros maximum).
+However, all such registrations are of declaratory effect only and not required for the transfer of ownership title.
+The related filing fees are minor (maximum a few hundred euros).

-The parties to a transfer of business may, to a certain extent, exclude the transfer of liabilities to the buyer, also with effect in respect of third parties, if the exclusion is registered in the companies register within a maximum of one month of closing.
+Furthermore, the parties to a transfer of business may, to a certain extent, exclude the transfer of liabilities to the buyer also with effect visà-vis third parties if the exclusion is registered in the companies register within maximum one month of closing.